 With these considerations in mind, Advance HE’s guidance differs from that of some organisations in the sector.
 Our guidance is advisory only: we do not hold a regulatory or monitoring role.
 We also acknowledge that it may not be practical or most effective to adopt the same approach to diversity monitoring across all activities (for example, diversity monitoring questions used in widening participation activities might differ from the questions used to return student data to HESA).

 General notes on equality monitoring

-Before asking equality monitoring questions, Advance HE recommends providing a statement explaining why the institution or college is doing so, and the benefits of equality monitoring, such as:
+As part of this process, Advance HE recommends providing a statement explaining why the institution is collecting data and the potential benefits of the activity, such as:

 When monitoring, Advance HE recommends listing equality areas and response options alphabetically.